 Baroness Harding was appointed a Member of The Jockey Club in 2004.
 She is the Chair of NHS Improvement and former Chief Executive of TalkTalk Telecom Group plc.
 Previously she was Sainsbury’s convenience director, joining from Tesco where she held a variety of senior roles both in the UK and international businesses.
 She was appointed as a non-executive director on The Court of The Bank of England in July 2014 and has also served on the board of The British Land Company plc, as a racecourse committee director at Cheltenham Racecourse and a director of Racecourse Holdings Trust, which later became Jockey Club Racecourses.

 She sits in the House of Lords as a Conservative Peer and was appointed a member of the Economic Affairs Select Committee in July 2017.
 Her racing interests include more than 25 career wins as an amateur jockey and owning Cool Dawn, the winner of the 1998 Cheltenham Gold Cup.
 She was appointed a Member of The Jockey Club in 2004.

 The Hon Peter Stanley

-He is also a non-executive board director of Jockey Club Estates and was previously on the board of The National Stud, the Thoroughbred Breeders’ Association and the Animal Health Trust.
+He is Chairman of The Jockey Club Rooms and The Racing Centre, which provides facilities and services to Stable and Stud staff.
+Peter is also a non-executive board director of Jockey Club Estates and was previously on the board of The National Stud, the Thoroughbred Breeders’ Association and the Animal Health Trust.